KeplerGO/KeplerHackWeek/content/pages/KeplerHackWeekOct2015.md

 save_as: index.html

 * The NASA Kepler mission is hosting an Exoplanet Populations Hack Event Tuesday October 13 through Thursday October 15, 2015.
-* The [venue will be Builing N232](/KeplerHackWeek/Venue), at NASA Ames Research Center, California.
+* The [venue will be Building N232](/KeplerHackWeek/Venue), at NASA Ames Research Center, California.
 * Attendance is limited to 25 - 30 participants, potential attendees will need to complete an [application form](/KeplerHackWeek/Apply).
 * The registration deadline is for US citizens and permanent residents is September 15th.
 The deadline for foreign nationals is August 15th.
 However, but space is limited so apply early.